Menu

 While Paid Family Leave is frequently referred to as an employee-funded benefit, businesses are not required to withhold from employees.
 If employers decide to take deductions, they can’t take more than each employee’s maximum contribution.
 The maximum contribution may change every year.

-Here are a few examples of how the withholdings are intended to work
+Here are a few examples of how the withholdings work

 (for illustration purposes only)